Pro Scraping Guide: Using Incogniton and Puppeteer to Extract Data

 testIncognitonProfile();

-Troubleshooting tip: If you encounter any errors with the Incogniton API, close all browser tabs, perform a ‘force stop’ of the browser instance, and try again.
-If that doesn’t work, reach out to the Incogniton support.
+Troubleshooting tip: If you encounter any errors with the Incogniton API, close all browser tabs, perform a force stop of the browser instance, and try again.
+If that doesn't work, reach out to Incogniton support.

-To demonstrate scraping client-side rendered data, we’ll use the JS-generated content page from the Quotes to Scrape website.
-The page dynamically loads quotes with Javascript.
-You can confirm this by disabling javascript on the page then refresh as described earlier — you get a blank page.
+To demonstrate scraping client-side rendered data, we'll use the JS-generated content page from the Quotes to Scrape website.
+The page dynamically loads quotes with JavaScript.

 const scrapeDynamicContent = async (profileId) => {